How we can help your business makes its money transfers

-Challenges of doing business in France
+What are the challenges of doing business in France?

 France welcomes those starting a business and global companies looking to set up an office or headquarters in the country, but the expectation is that the company will adapt to French business culture.

-While the legal and financial infrastructure in France are modern and supportive of business, utilities can be another issue.
+While the legal and financial infrastructure are modern and supportive of business, utilities can be another issue.
 The application for electricity takes 20 days, a compliance certificate requires a further 20 days and the whole process takes roughly 70 days.
 It takes a similar period of two months for a suitable internet connection such as ADSL or fibre connectivity – it can be faster for an individual requiring broadband as a sole trader, but takes longer in small and historic towns.

 Brexit is likely to disrupt the export business in France, but in general the country is seeing the departure of the UK as an opportunity to attract global companies seeking a new base within the EU.

-Registering a business in France
+How to register a business in France

 Tourism or student visas do not automatically allow for starting a business, but if you’re applying for a commercial visa or have personal ties to France then you can open a business.
 In addition, visas for people with specialist or in-demand skills may apply if you’re planning a venture which meets with these requirements.
 Residents of more than ten years can also start a business without the need for further paperwork.